bunkerity/bunkerweb/docs/web-ui.md

 === "Ansible"

-    The installation of the web UI using the [Ansible integration](/1.4/integrations/#ansible) is pretty straightforward because it is installed with BunkerWeb.
+    The installation of the web UI using the [Ansible integration](/1.4/integrations/#ansible) is pretty straightforward because it is already installed with BunkerWeb, the variable `enable_ui` can be set to `true` in order to activate the web UI service and the variable `custom_ui` can be used to specify the configuration file for the web UI.

     The first thing to do is to edit your local BunkerWeb configuration and add settings related to the web UI :
     ```conf